We carry out many consultations with residents, business and other people who have an interest in West Suffolk.

 Depending on the issue, different mechanisms are appropriate – co-design, engagement, dialogue, opinion polling or consultation.
 The information on this webpage focuses on consultation.

 By consultation, we mean proactively seek input from people with an interest in a decision or proposed course of action by the council.
 Consultation is not a democratic process; it is used to inform decision makers about what people think about a decision and its likely impact.

-West Suffolk councils are committed to listening to local people and undertaking meaningful and focused consultation that feeds directly into our decision-making processes, shaping the local area and services we provide.
-We want to ensure that consultations are relevant, cost-effective and have a real impact on how the councils make decisions.
+West Suffolk Council is committed to listening to local people and undertaking meaningful and focused consultation that feeds directly into our decision-making processes, shaping the local area and services we provide.
+We want to ensure that consultations are relevant, cost-effective and have a real impact on how the council makes decisions.

 It is important that we reach all groups that want to be involved, including hard-to-reach groups.
 We can do this by ensuring that consultation exercises are inclusive, accessible and appropriate.

-West Suffolk councils have adopted the Consultation Principles Guidance issued by the Cabinet Office in January 2016.
+West Suffolk Council has adopted the Consultation Principles Guidance issued by the Cabinet Office in January 2016.
 The principles apply to all council services.